Toby70b/SGGC_WS/README.md

 }
 ```

-Upon success the API will return a json object consisting of game objects that contain the game's Application Id on
+Upon success the API will return a json object consisting of game objects that contain the game's Application ID on
 the Steam db as well as the game's name.
-The returned games are multiplyer games the users entered in the input
+The returned games are multiplayer games the users requested
 have in common.

 An example of the output of ther API is: